FunkyKingston/heroku-tensorflow-serving-deployment/README.md

 `heroku container:login`

-Create a new Heroku app, here named *funky-tensorflow-serving*.
+Create a new Heroku app, here named *funkykingston*.
 Push the image to the container registry and release it to the app.

-`heroku create funky-tensorflow-serving`
+`heroku create funkykingston`

-`heroku container:push web --app funky-tensorflow-serving`
+`heroku container:push web --app funkykingston`

-`heroku container:release web --app funky-tensorflow-serving`
+`heroku container:release web --app funkykingston`

-In a browser, check out https://funky-tensorflow-serving.herokuapp.com/v1/models/model.
+In a browser, check out https://funkykingston.herokuapp.com/v1/models/model.
 This is equivalent to sending a *GET* request to the particular URL.
 Thus, we can see that the app is online.
 Next up, putting it to use!

 ## Query the deployed TensorFlow model using the predict API

 To send a predict request to the deployed model, in a terminal, run:

-`curl -d '{"instances": [1.0, 2.0, 5.0]}' -X POST http://funky-tensorflow-serving.herokuapp.com/v1/models/model:predict`
+`curl -d '{"instances": [1.0, 2.0, 5.0]}' -X POST http://funkykingston.herokuapp.com/v1/models/model:predict`

 This sends the data `{"instances": [1.0, 2.0, 5.0]}`, in accordance with the API format describe at https://www.tensorflow.org/tfx/serving/api_rest.
 The model that is serving us from within the deployed Docker container takes each input in the list of data and outputs the model's prediction for each input.